Oluwadamilola99/Oluwadamilola/README.md

 # Oluwadamilola
- This What do you do when Something that was your Everything becomes a Nothing?.sees
+  What do you do when Something that was your Everything becomes a Nothing?.